amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 >
 > Have a look at the following questions; these questions are written in plain English.
 Can you translate them to SQL queries and give a suitable answer?
 >
-> 1. How many plots from each type are there?
+> 1. How many plots of each treatment type are there?
-> 2. How many specimens are of each sex are there for each year?
+> 2. How many male and female specimens were identified each year?
+We aren't interested in cases where the sex is not known.
 > 3. How many specimens of each species were captured in each type of plot?
+We aren't interested if the species isn't known.
 > 4. What is the average weight of each taxa?
-> 5. What is the percentage of each species in each taxa?
-> 6. What are the minimum, maximum and average weight for each species of rodent?
+> 5. What are the minimum, maximum, and average weight for each species of rodent?
-> 7. What is the average hindfoot length for male and female rodent of each species?
+> 6. What is the average hindfoot length for male and female rodent of each species?
 Is there a male/female difference?
-> 8. What is the average weight of each rodent species over the course of the years?
+> 7. What is the average weight of each rodent species over the course of the years?
 Is there any noticeable trend for any of the species?
+> 8. What is the percentage of each species in each taxa?
+(Hint: Start by determining how many of each species there are in each taxa and then see if you can figure out how to report the percentages.
+Why do the numbers not add up to 100%?)

 ## <a name="datatypes"></a> Data types